Jowita Przystał

-Jowita Przystał (born 22 August 1994) is a Polish ballroom dancer.
-She is known for appearing on The Greatest Dancer and Strictly Come Dancing as a professional.
+Jowita Maria Przystał (born 22 August 1994) is a Polish ballroom dancer.
+She is known for appearing on and winning both The Greatest Dancer in 2020 and Strictly Come Dancing in 2022.
+Jowita became the first female Strictly Professional to win in her first year with a partner in 2022 and has been a professional on Strictly Come Dancing since 2021.

 Career

 Przystał and her partner Michael Danilczuk have represented Poland in national and international competitions.
 In 2014 they became Polish Open Latin Champions.
 They have also performed with Burn the Floor.
 Przystał and Danilczuk have also performed in Broadway musical productions such as Legally Blonde, Priscilla, Queen of the Desert and Rock of Ages.
 They moved to London in 2019 to pursue careers in the United Kingdom.
 In 2020, Przystał and Danilczuk appeared on The Greatest Dancer.
 They were crowned winners of the second series.
 The prize was £50,000 and an opportunity to perform on the next series of BBC One's Strictly Come Dancing.
-In 2021, Przystał joined the nineteenth series of Strictly Come Dancing as a professional.
+They appeared on Week 6 of the eighteenth series of Strictly, in November 2020, as the guest dancers during the musical interlude.
+In September 2021, Przystał joined the nineteenth series of Strictly Come Dancing as a professional.

+She appeared in group dances in her first year.
+In her second year on the show, she was partnered with Hamza Yassin and they won that series.

 Strictly Come Dancing

 Przystał started her Strictly career in the nineteenth series, but was not partnered with a celebrity, only appearing in group dances.
 For the twentieth series, she received her first celebrity partner, cameraman and presenter Hamza Yassin.
 On 17 December 2022, they were announced the series champions, after beating Helen Skelton and Gorka Marquez, Fleur East and Vito Coppola, and Molly Rainford and Carlos Gu in the final.
 She is the fifth professional dancer and first ever female pro dancer to win their first series with a celebrity partner.

+She has reached the semi-final twice, first with Hamza Yassin, and secondly with Pete Wicks, with the latter being the last celebrity to be eliminated before the Final.